gsamokovarov/sx/README.md

 transactions.

-SX tries to solve this issue by offering a new API that wraps both non-transaction and transaction connections under one umbreala and offering a single function, `sx.Transaction` to ensure a transaction, no matter if it was open before.
+SX tries to solve this issue by offering a new API that wraps both non-transaction and transaction connections under one umbrella and offering a single function, `sx.Transaction` to ensure a transaction, no matter if it was open before.